triandamai/Kopra.id/README.md

-# cexup-mobile-app
+# Kopra.id

-this is monorepo for mobile app of cexup
+this is monorepo for mobile app of kopra

 ## stack
 Tech stack that use the app's